GLOBAL MARKETS-Wall St cautiously optimistic as easing inflation lifts hopes of smaller rate hike | Headlines

 GLOBAL MARKETS-Wall St cautiously optimistic as easing inflation lifts hopes of smaller rate hike

-Wall Street stocks jumped on Tuesday - only to pull back by early afternoon - while Treasury yields fell and the dollar weakened as new U.S. government data showed the smallest annual increase in inflation in nearly a year.
+Wall Street stocks jumped on Tuesday - only to temper gains by early afternoon - while Treasury yields fell and the dollar weakened as new U.S. government data showed the smallest annual increase in inflation in nearly a year.
 The consumer price index increased 0.1% last month after advancing 0.4% in October, the Labor Department said.
 Economists polled by Reuters had forecast the CPI gaining 0.3%.

 The slowdown could give the Federal Reserve cover to start scaling back the size of its interest rate increases on Wednesday.
 "This month's report provides confirmation of October's step down in inflation pressures and is welcome news for the Fed," Morgan Stanley strategists wrote in a note on Tuesday morning.